-The resulting recycled water is used for 99% of campus irrigation, which would otherwise require "new" or potable water.
+The resulting recycled water is used for 99 percent of campus irrigation, which would otherwise require "new" or potable water.
 Pepperdine stores the reclaimed water in two lakes on campus.
 The lakes are regularly cleaned and the material removed from the bottom of the lakes is used as a natural fertilizer throughout campus.

 Irrigation Monitoring Program

-Since 1987, Pepperdine University has operated an irrigation monitoring program specifically designed to conserve water and reduce runoff from campus.
+Since 1987 Pepperdine University has operated an irrigation monitoring program specifically designed to conserve water and reduce runoff from campus.
 The irrigation schedule is administered by an advanced automated central control system based upon historical irrigation practices.
 The system adjusts according to current climactic conditions collected by on-site weather stations, inspection of plant health, and soil moisture estimates made by Pepperdine personnel.